heyztb/lists/README.md

 # Lists Backend

-This server is the backend for the Lists application.
-It handles authentication and data retrieval.
-All data handled by this server should be encrypted or hashed.
-At no point should we be storing cleartext data of any kind.
+This is the backend that powers the Lists service.

+Ideally, we will open-source this application once we reach a stable point.
+I would like for this application to be self-hostable.

-This server is 100% self-hostable.
-Documentation on this to follow!
+Documentation to come.